wondering-packet/learning-vault/Git/KBs/KB003 - Merge fast-forward.md

 2.  **Create and Work on a Feature Branch:** Branch off `main`, add a new file, and commit.
     ```bash
-    git checkout -b feature/fast-forward-example # Create and switch to new branch
+    git switch -b feature/fast-forward-example # Create and switch to new branch
     echo "Logout functionality" > logout.txt
     git add logout.txt
     git commit -m "Implement logout feature"